sushantkumar23/coding-gpt-from-scratch/README.md

-# LLMs built from scratch

-Building LLMs from scratch in pytorch.

-The trending LLMs are built from scratch in pytorch.
-This helps in understanding the barebones and understanding the fundamental difference between the various open-source LLMs.
+# LLMs built from scratch in Pytorch and MLX

-1. BERT
+Popular SoTA LLMs built from scratch in Pytorch and MLX (Apple).
+This is helpful to those seeking to understand the underlying architecture.
+Helpful for those who want to build their own LLMs in foundation frameworks like Pytorch and MLX.

+1. Llama (Pytorch + MLX)
-2. GPT2
+2. GPT2 (Pytorch)
-3. Mistral
+3. Mistral (MLX)
 4. Mixtral
-5. Phi2
+5. Phi2 (MLX)